h-milz/wireless-gk/README.md

  * same, but running UDP instead of websockets
  * running ESP-NOW which was designed for high throughput and low latency.

-The net WiFi data rate is 8 channels x 44.1 kHz x 32 byte (I2S TDM data format) = 11289600 bps, which is well within the theoretical net data rate for WiFi6 / MCS9.
-(Although the [ESP-IDF says](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/api-guides/wifi.html) 20 Mbps for TCP and 30 for UDP - guess that's a copy&paste error from earlier architectures.)
-Spare cpu cycles permitting, one could compress the data format to have 24 bit slots instead of 32.
+The net WiFi data rate is 8 channels x 32 bytes per channel x 44100 samples per second (I2S TDM data format) = 11.2896 Mbps, which is well within the theoretical net data rate for [WIFI_PHY_RATE_MCS9_SGI](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c5/api-reference/network/esp_wifi.html#_CPPv415wifi_phy_rate_t)-- the [ESP-IDF says](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-guides/wifi.html#how-to-configure-parameters) ~40 Mbit/s for UDP.
+Spare cpu cycles permitting, one could compress the data format to effectively have 24 bit slots instead of 32, reducing the net data rate by 25 percent. (measurements on the C6 showed that this takes about 0.3µs per sample.)

 ESP-NOW turned out to not be usable - firstly it supports only a default net datarate of 1 Mbps, and secondly there is no authentication at all.
 The protocol does provide encryption but the receiver will happily accept all packets sent to him.
 The only thing you can do is embed a HMAC authentication in your own protocol, but this will still open the door for denial-of-service.
 Which, in a stage scenario, is not something you want to deal with.
 (This is a major architectural failure if you ask me.)
+Thirdly, the maximum payload per frame is 250 bytes, which doesn't help to reduce the interrupt rate.

 Websockets have a higher protocol overhead compared to UDP, so it's UDP, and that's what most if not all audio streaming protocols use.